-You can enhance the reliability of Cheetah 36LP disc drives by ensuring that the drive receives adequate cooling.
-Section 6.0 provides temperature measurements and other information that may be used to enhance the service life of the drive.
-Section 8.3.1 provides recommended air-flow information.
+You can enhance the reliability of Barracuda 180 disc drives by ensuring that the drive receives adequate cooling.
+Section 6.0 provides temperature measurements and other information that you can use to enhance the service life of the drive.
+Section 8.3 provides recommended air-flow information.